obsidianmd/obsidian-developer-docs/en/Community directory/Manage your plugin or theme.md

 publish: true
 ---

 From the **Plugins** or **Themes** page in the sidebar, under **Your entries**, select an entry to manage it.

-## Entry actions

-At the top of the entry page, you can:

-- **View listing**: open the [[Public plugin or theme listing|entry's public page]] in the community directory.
-- **Edit listing**: edit the entry's public description and details, covered below.
-- Select **...** for more actions:
-  - **Check for new releases**: manually check GitHub for a new release.
-  - **Request review**: request a new automated review of the entry.
-  - **View on GitHub**: open the entry's repository on GitHub.
+From here you can also select **View listing** to open the entry's [public listing page](https://help.obsidian.md/community-directory), or open the **...** menu to view the repository on GitHub.
-  - **Archive**: removes the entry from the directory and prevents new installations.
-Select **Yes, archive** to confirm.

-## Edit listing

-Select **Edit listing** to update the entry's public details:

-- **Icon**: select **Choose icon** to change the entry's icon, and select a background color from the swatches.
-Select the trash icon to remove the icon.
-- **Short description**: a brief, plain-English summary, up to 200 characters.
-- **Long description**: a more detailed, plain-English description, up to 1000 characters.
-- **Categories**: up to 3 categories that describe the entry.
-Drag to reorder them; the first category is used as the **Primary** category.
-Select the trash icon to remove a category.
-- **Payments**: whether the entry is **Free**, **Paid**, or **Optional payment**.
-If you're unsure which applies, refer to [[Frequently asked questions#What's the difference between Free, Optional payment, and Paid?|the FAQ]].
-- **Screenshots**: up to 5 screenshots.
-Recommended size 1200 by 800px (3:2 ratio).
-JPEG, PNG, or WebP, up to 5 MB each.
-- **Mobile screenshots**: up to 5 screenshots for mobile.
-Recommended size 900 by 1600px (9:16 ratio).
-JPEG, PNG, or WebP, up to 5 MB each.

-Select **Save** to apply your changes, or **Cancel** to discard them.

-## Reviews
+## Entry overview

+The entry page shows the current version and when it was published, along with the total number of releases and downloads.
+It also shows the linked GitHub repository, including when it was last pushed, its star count, and its open issue count.

+If a release you've published isn't reflected yet, it may be because the directory check has not yet run since your release.
+To check immediately, open the **...** menu and select **Check for new releases**.

+If your plugin uses a [[#Add a private source repository|private source repository]], this section also shows a warning if the GitHub App has lost read access to it, until access is restored.

+## Fix a failed review

+After each release, the directory scans your `manifest.json`, GitHub release assets, and source code, and verifies that the build matches what's committed.
+Results are grouped into sections covering the manifest, the release assets, the source code, and build verification, and each result is rated as an error, a warning, a recommendation, or a pass.

+Address any error-level items in your repository, then publish a new release to trigger a fresh review.
+To force an immediate recheck instead of waiting for the periodic check, open the **...** menu and select **Request review**.

+> [!tip] Warnings don't block your submission, but we recommend addressing them where you can.

-Select **Review branch** to preview a scan without requiring a release.
-In **Branch, tag, or commit SHA**, optionally enter what to scan, or leave it blank to use the default branch, then select **Run preview scan**.
+To preview a scan before creating a release, select **Review branch**, optionally enter a branch, tag, or commit SHA, or leave it blank to use the default branch, then select **Run preview scan**.

-Each review shows its **Date**, **Version**, **Commit**, and status, for example **Completed**.

-Plugins and themes go through the same review sections, but the specific checks and warnings within each section differ depending on the entry type.
-Results are grouped into sections, each with a copy icon to copy that section's content:

-- **Manifest**: issues with `manifest.json`, such as missing fields or formatting.
-- **Releases**: issues with the GitHub release assets, such as unsupported extra files.
-- **Source code**: issues found in the plugin or theme's source code, such as disallowed packages or vulnerable dependencies.
-- **Build verification**: whether the published release assets were reproduced byte-for-byte from the repository's source, or from your linked [[Getting started#Private source repository|private source repository]] if you use one, so users can trust they're running the code visible in the repository.

-Each result has a severity: **Warning**, **Recommendation**, or **Pass**.
 If you see a warning that your repository doesn't have a recognized license despite having one, refer to [[Frequently asked questions#Why do I get a "The repository does not have a recognized license" warning, despite having a valid license?|the FAQ]].

-## Current release

-Shows the entry's **Version**, when it was **Published**, **Total releases**, and **Total downloads**.

-## Repository
+## Update your listing

-Shows the linked **GitHub** repository, when it was **Last pushed**, its **Stars**, and **Open issues** count.

-If your plugin uses a [[Getting started#Private source repository|private source repository]], this section also shows a warning if the GitHub App has lost read access to it, until access is restored.
+Select **Edit listing** to update the entry's icon, short and long description, categories, payment type, and screenshots, then select **Save**.

+If you're unsure whether your entry counts as free, paid, or optional payment, refer to [[Frequently asked questions#What's the difference between Free, Optional payment, and Paid?|the FAQ]].

+Screenshots can include up to 5 desktop images at 1200 by 800 pixels, and up to 5 mobile images at 900 by 1600 pixels, as JPEG, PNG, or WebP files up to 5 MB each.

+## Add a private source repository

+Plugins can keep their source code in a private repository, and only make a repository with built release assets public.
+Submit your plugin as usual through [[Set up and claim#Add a plugin or theme|the submission form]], with your public repository as the GitHub repository URL.
+Then install the [Obsidian Community directory GitHub App](https://github.com/apps/obsidian-community-directory) on your private repository to grant it read access.
+The GitHub App will walk you through the steps to add the private source repository for scanning.

+The directory verifies that your public release's build output matches what it reads from the private repository, so users can still trust that the release matches the source.
+If the GitHub App ever loses read access to the private repository, a warning appears under [[#Entry overview|Entry overview]] until access is restored.

-## Attribution
+## Credit a contributor

-Under **Attribution**, manage public credit for the listing.
-Attribution doesn't grant edit permissions, and never changes who owns the entry.

-- Select **Add contributor** to credit someone else.
-- Use the up and down arrows to reorder contributors.
-- Select the trash icon to remove a contributor.
+Attribution gives someone public credit on the listing without granting edit access, and never changes who owns the entry.
+Select **Add contributor** to credit someone, use the up and down arrows to reorder contributors, or select the trash icon to remove one.

 ## Transfer ownership

-Under **Ownership**, choose who to transfer the entry to:

-- An organization you belong to, if listed.
-- **Someone else (by handle)**: enter their community directory handle, not their GitHub handle.
+Choose who to transfer the entry to, either an organization you belong to or someone else by their community directory handle, not their GitHub handle, then select **Transfer**.

 The new owner is credited as an author automatically, since edit rights move with ownership.
-Optionally, select **Remove the previous owner's author credit** to exclude yourself from the entry's attribution instead.
+If you'd rather not remain credited, select **Remove the previous owner's author credit** to exclude yourself from the entry's attribution instead.

-Select **Transfer**.

 This transfers ownership within the community directory only.
 If you've moved the entry's repository to a different GitHub user, refer to [[Frequently asked questions#How do I transfer my plugin to a different GitHub user?|the FAQ]] instead.

+## Archive your entry

+Archiving removes the entry from the directory and prevents new installations.
+Open the **...** menu, select **Archive**, then confirm by selecting **Yes, archive**.

+To unarchive your entry, go to the same menu and select **Unarchive**.